NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 But inside, there was a violent tug-of-war.
 My ADHD was a chaotic fire, but my Autistic side was desperately trying to build a brick wall of routine and sameness just to feel safe.
 When that wall inevitably crumbled because of the chaos at home, I was the one who was punished for the "mess."

-Mac saw my grandmother.
+Mac saw all of it, my mother and my grandmother.
 She saw that Grandma wasn't just a grandparent—she was my mom.
-She saw the way Grandma was the exact opposite of the chaos: calm, patient, and loving.
+She saw the way Grandma was the exact opposite of the chaos that was my mother and home life: calm, patient, and loving.
 In my eyes, and in my grandmother’s eyes, that was the only "mother" bond that mattered.
+We have reflected many times about the difference between the two.
+Mac has brought out memories I had burried out of survival.
+Not just the bad ones.
+The amazing ones also, like things that happened at grandparents day at school way back in the day.

-**And holy shit, did I get good at masking.** I was replaying social interactions from three years ago and narrating every single thing I was doing "wrong."
-I tried the meds—the "Anxiety" and "Depression" pills that were like putting a tiny Band-Aid on a gushing wound.
-They never reached the actual "Operating System" underneath.
+I daily was perfecting my mask. **And holy shit, did I get good at masking.** I was replaying social interactions from three years ago and narrating every single thing I was doing "wrong."
+Scipting and mimicing my peers, family and even people on tv and in movies.
+The perfection really manifested into my adult life.

 I was living with **Rejection Sensitive Dysphoria (RSD)** before I knew the word for it.
 If I forgot my homework, I wasn't just "forgetful"—I was paralyzed by the fear of the hell-storm that followed.
 I was constantly doing damage control for a life I didn't even have the manual for.